 LGBTQ Heroes: Xavier Dolan – setting the standard for queer cinema

-Dolan was born and raised in Montreal in Canada.
+Born in 1989, Dolan was grew up in Montreal in Canada.
 He began his career in the film industry as an actor, while still at school.
 He directed his first feature film in 2009 – at the age of 20.

 I Killed My Mother (2009)